Speaking of HealthAre blue light-blocking glasses a must-have?July 05, 2022

 You can address some of these concerns by practicing safe running habits.
 Having the right basic gear, down to your socks and shoes, is important.
 You also can take advantage of high-tech gadgets designed for runners, such as LED-enhanced gear for running at night, and phone apps to track your progress and help motivate you.

-To help you out, here is Jeff’s safe running checklist:
+To help you out, here's a safe running checklist.

 Preparing to run:

 - Dress for the weather, and be aware of the forecast.

 - Be visible.
 Wear bright colors.
 In poor light conditions, consider reflective and/or LED-lighted gear.

 - Apply anti-chafing agents to those "tender" areas.

 - Let someone know your route and what time you expect to return.

 - Consider the benefits of running in groups for safety, training camaraderie and motivation.